 That’s Nice, But Do Australia Post Guarantee Compensation?

 The short answer; maybe.
 Australia Post do not guarantee shipping compensation for parcel items under $100 in value using Parcel Post or Express Post delivery methods.
 This is often a point of misunderstanding because Australia Post advertise that you may be entitled Up to $100 of compensation.
 Notice the may be entitiled wording?
-It’s not listed in the prominent advertising although does make an appearance throughout the Terms and Conditions documentation.
-They do try really hard to offer a robust and secure service to everyone, but there is potential in that statement to decide that your missing parcel will not be covered by any compensation if it suits them to do so.
+It’s not listed in the prominent advertising although does make a solid appearance throughout the Terms and Conditions documentation.
+They do try really hard to offer a robust and secure service to everyone that is true.
+But there is potential in that statement to decide that your missing parcel will not be covered by any compensation if it suits them to do so.

-Our experience has demonstrated Australia Post do exercise the terms wording to avoid compensation or a replacement process.
-If a claim is made any business needs to be prepared to waste a lot of time seeing it through.
-Australia Post would surely be aware of this fact, and may create vast process expectations and contact delay loops which result in a business considering it easier to carry the replacement costs in-house on their own.
+Our experience has demonstrated that Australia Post can and do exercise the terms wording to misdirect compensation or a replacement process.
+If a claim is made, any business needs to be prepared to waste a lot of time seeing it through.
+Australia Post would be very aware of this fact.
+It may create vast process expectations and contact delay loops which essentially result in a business considering it easier to carry the replacement costs in-house.

-In the full Australia Post Terms and Conditions they describe a promise to do their best to recover any lost or damaged parcel/s.
+The full Australia Post Terms and Conditions describe a promise to do their best to recover any lost or damaged parcel/s.
 Again, this does not guarantee full or any compensation.
 The decision to replace lost or damaged items is entirely of their choosing.
 There is also no specific inclusion if your parcel/s is stolen during transit.
-‘Porch Piracy’ is increasing each year but Australia Post only recognises delivery to your door as their contractual obligation.
-Signature on delivery could be purchased although at $2.95 we consider this as an overpriced addition when it does not include additional robust shipping insurance.
+As ‘Porch Piracy’ increases each year Australia Post only recognise delivery to your door as their contractual obligation.
+Signature on delivery could be purchased, although at $2.95 we consider this to be an overpriced addition when it does not include additional robust shipping insurance.
 Similarly, the “Extra Cover” option for items over $100 in value offers limited liability and some exclusion of replacement should the need ever arise.

-Route Shipping Protection removes the dependence of being tied to Australia Post for all shipping insurance, and allows for more flexible carrier protection if delivery must be sent using another provider.
+Route Shipping Protection removes the dependence on Australia Post for all shipping insurance cover.
+This also allows for more flexible carrier protection if delivery must be sent using another provider.

 So What Else Can You Tell Me?

-1. If you are inclined, you may like to read the full Australia Post Terms and Conditions pdf which is located here: https://auspost.com.au/content/dam/auspost_corp/media/documents/ap-terms-and-conditions.pdf
+- If you are interested, you may like to read the full Australia Post Terms and Conditions pdf which is located here: https://auspost.com.au/content/dam/auspost_corp/media/documents/ap-terms-and-conditions.pdf

-2. Australian Post do not “guarantee” a shipment will arrive at a destination.
-This is regretful and contrary to common opinion.
-Many people assume Australia Post must deliver your parcel without question because that is what they are being ‘paid’ to do.
-However their terms actually convey a different wording version than is assumed.
-Their legal definition ensures customers that they will exercise ‘best effort’ with ‘care and skill’ when delivering your parcel.
-With this reality in mind, consider that it is not possible for a business to guarantee arrival conditions that the carrier themselves will not offer.
+- Australian Post do not “guarantee” a shipment will arrive at a destination.
+This is real-world reality and contrary to common opinion.
+Many people assume Australia Post must deliver a parcel without any question because this is the job they are paid to do.
+However their terms actually convey a different wording than assumed.
+Their legal definition only ensures customers they will exercise ‘best effort’ and with ‘care and skill’ while engaged to deliver your parcel.
+With this fact considered, it’s not very realistic for a business to guarantee arrival terms above what the carrier themselves promise to provide.

-3. Section 7B is an example of interpretive descriptions such as ‘best efforts’ and ‘guarantee as to due care and skill’.
-It’s clever and crafty because they still include the associative guarantee word, perfectly placed to suggest unconditional delivery security.
+- Section 7B is an example of interpretive descriptions which include ‘best efforts’, and ‘guarantee as to due care and skill’.
+It’s a little crafty and clever because they still include the associative word guarantee, perfectly placed to suggest unconditional delivery security.

-4. When referring to customer protection for failed deliveries, the agreement reads: a person ‘may‘ have a right to seek a remedy.
-In addition, the terms for Parcel/Express Post do not cover absolute cost or item value replacement due to damage, loss or theft.
-This enevitably leaves a business to bare the extra associated costs for replacing a failed delivery at the expense of Australia Post.
+- When referring to customer protection for failed deliveries, the agreement reads: a person ‘may‘ have a right to seek a remedy.
+In addition, the Parcel/Express Post terms do not cover the entire parcel cost, let alone full item value replacement in line with damage, loss and theft.
+This can leave a business to bare the extra associated costs for replacing a failed delivery courtesy of an unsuccessful Australia Post system.

-5. Numerous clauses in the terms are underpinned by descriptive exclusions such as, “at their sole discretion”.
+- Numerous clauses in the terms are underpinned by descriptive exclusions such as “at their sole discretion”.
 This wording is important to understand and keep in mind when sending anything with Australia Post.